-The SDCOE JCCS Career Technical Education department provides CTE classes and grant funded career readiness opportunities for high school youth.
-At SPA students can select from CTE Culinary Arts, and CTE Green Technology.
 CTE teachers work in partnership with other departments to provide aligned curriculum.
 The CTE program is evaluated by the number of students enrolled, the number of students completing courses, and industry credentials earned.
 This is measured through our yearly data gathering in CONAPP.
-SPA's non-profit partner has established a career center and program that provides youth with work readiness skills, internships with local businesses, and direct hire placements.
 JCCS CTE also offers Drivers Education for qualifying students, and the Workability I grant for interested students who qualify to receive grant funded services including paid internships, work-based learning, mentoring, and supportive services.